zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

 The dialogue for this episode is entitled “An Unwel come Businesses in the Neighborhood.”
-When we say a business or a person i s “unwelcome,” we mean they are not welcome.
+When we say a business or a person is “unwelcome,” we mean they are not welcome.
 The prefix “-un” in English m eans “not.”
 To say someone is a “welcome visitor” or a “welcome business” mean s you want them there.
 You are happy that the person or the business is there.
 So, if you have an unwelcome business, you have a business that you don’t want i n your neighborhood – the area where you live in your city or town.

 Patricia begins our dialogue by saying, “Finally!” – at last! – “That empty building has a new tenant.
 That’s great for the neighborhood .”
 A “tenant” (tenant) is a business or a person who rents a certain house or b uilding.
 A tenant is someone who pays rent, who pays money, to usually live in o r work in a certain area.
 So, if you have an apartment, you will have to pay rent, a nd that makes you a tenant.
 Patricia is happy that the empty building near thei r house has a new tenant.

 Francois doesn’t think this is good news.
-He says t o Patricia, “Think again.”
+He says to Patricia, “Think again.”
 Patricia says it’s great news, but Francois says, “ Think again.”
 “Think again” means you should consider this situation again.
 You  should think about it again.
 Usually, it means the other person is wrong.
 The co nclusion that the other person has reached is incorrect in your view.

 So, if someone says to you, “Oh, I’m going to go to  Minnesota” – in the northern part of the U.S., where I’m from – “for a winter va cation.
 I’m going to bring my bathing suit and my sunglasses because I expect it will be very warm and sunny,” someone from Minnesota would say to you, “T hink again,” meaning you’re wrong.
 The way you are thinking is not corre ct, or you have reached an incorrect conclusion.